 Finally, she ends her duality, the split of her self and cultural beliefs about the Feminine and Masculine.
 She ends the misery of beliefs and behaviours not in harmony with her discovered self.
 She emerges into her new world and selects her new life as an integrated, renewed and healed person.

-In order to work out whether a mythic story is ‘male’ or ‘female’, don’t look at the gender of the hero.
-Men and boys can star in female myths while women and girls can star in the traditional male myth.
+In order to work out whether a mythic story is ‘male’ or ‘female’, don’t look at the gender expression of the hero.
+Men and boys can star in big struggle-free myths while women and girls can star in the traditional male myth, and often do (a la the Strong Female Character archetype).

-Oprah’s book club picks were usually good examples of the female myth.
-Since the reader of this kind of female myth form is asked to identify with a character battling what is essentially the patriarchy, it’s not surprising that some men (one of whom even refused to appear on Oprah’s book club…) will be turned off by a Oprah’s book club sticker.
+Oprah’s book club picks are often good examples of the big struggle-free myth.
+Since the reader of this kind of big struggle-free myth form is asked to identify with a character battling what is essentially the patriarchy, it’s not surprising that some men (one of whom even refused to appear on Oprah’s book club…) will be turned off by a Oprah’s book club sticker.
 It is true of many things in life as it is in reading — women are expected to understand and sympathise with the male experience but not vice versa.
 Many men simply cannot understand what such a struggle would feel like, or what it even entails.

 The most recent Female Myths have branched out.
-The woman/girl hero no longer has to battle against the patriarchy, or wrestle with the binary gender norm.
+The woman/girl hero no longer has to big struggle against the patriarchy, or wrestle with the binary gender norm.
 We are moving into a political period where, in enlightened communities, the gender binary is put aside in favour of individual expression.

-We’re even starting to see the female myth in film — traditionally later than novels in picking up the latest trends.
+We’re even starting to see the big struggle-free myth in film — traditionally later than novels in picking up the latest trends.
 (Hollywood is notoriously conservative.)

 The Male Warrior Myth, indeed all of Western storytelling in the last 3000 years, is based on maximum conflict.
 The hero goes on a journey and fights one opponent after another.
-There is always a big bloody battle near the end.
+There is always a big bloody big struggle near the end.

 Female Myths solve problems in a different way.
 The hero goes on a journey, but instead of battling with others, she might think and feel her way through her problem.

-[Echoing Maureen Murdock and Elizabeth Lyon:] Females as main characters are not what make a ‘female myth form’.
+[Echoing Maureen Murdock and Elizabeth Lyon:] Females as main characters are not what make a ‘big struggle-free myth form’.
 It’s all about how the hero deals with the problem.

 As John Truby points out, Pixar’s film Inside Out is an excellent example of a Female Myth.
 While Riley is a girl, she could just as easily have been a boy.